 Ruled by the Ottoman Empire for almost 400 years, Lebanon was placed under the French Mandate following World War I and later gained independence in 1946.
 The country’s banking and tourism industries thrived in the 1950s and 1960s, and the capital, Beirut, was often called the “Paris of the Middle East” for its relatively liberal and glamorous lifestyle.

 The Syrian conflict has exacerbated internal tensions in Lebanon and heightened security concerns.
-Lebanon has taken in more than a million Syrian refugees, which has put a strain on its economy and infrastructure.
+Lebanon has taken in 1.5 million Syrian refugees, which has put a strain on its economy and infrastructure.
 The country has also been home to more than 400,000 Palestinian refugees for decades.

 Arabic (official), French, English, Armenian

 - Pray for good relations between Lebanon’s diverse communities and that peace will return to areas still affected by unrest.

 - Pray for greater transparency, integrity and a stronger spirit of service among political leaders.

 - Ask God to comfort and protect the many Syrian refugees in Lebanon, praying that they will either be able to return home safely or successfully build new lives.